Love in a Bottle

 How to Fall in Love Via Message in a Bottle & Adventure

-One day in their early twenties, they realized that they were both planning to travel around France at about the same time, so they teamed up–for, let’s say, the sake of efficiency 🙂 At this point, the story turns and becomes less about the bottle, really, and more about how they got along, and what they saw in each other.
+One day in their early twenties, Annie and Niels realized that they were both planning to travel around France at about the same time.
+Obviously, they teamed up–for, let’s say, the sake of efficiency 🙂 At this point, the story turns and becomes less about the bottle, really, and more about how they got along, and what they saw in each other.

 A Real Life Message in a Bottle Love Story